Hubble's image of Jupiter and Io

 clouds of the giant gas planet.

-The black spot on Jupiter visible in the crisp black-and-
+The conspicuous black spot on Jupiter visible in the crisp black-and-

 white image is Io's shadow.
 The shadow, about the size of Io (2,262 miles

-across), moves across the face of Jupiter at 38,000 miles per hour as the
+across), sweeps across the face of Jupiter at 38,000 miles per hour as the

 the same size as Earth's Moon.

 Shop Windows to the Universe Science Store!